Redland Museum: Collection

-Much of the Redland Museum's collection consists of donations from local residents, all of which are processed and catalogued by Museum volunteers.
+Much of the museum's collection consists of donations from local residents, all of which are processed and catalogued by Museum volunteers.
 The items mostly reflect the Redlands' colonial and agricultural history, due to the region's historical value for farming and fishing, although several items originated from elsewhere in South East Queensland.
 Among the most popular objects in the Collection are: